AriFordsham/GHCWiki/monad-comprehensions.md

 Rebindable syntax is fully supported for standard monad comprehensions with generators and filters.
 We also plan to allow rebinding of the parallel/zip and SQL-like monad comprehension notations.

-For further details and usage examples, see the paper "Bringing back monad comprehensions" [ http://db.inf.uni-tuebingen.de/files/giorgidze/haskell2011.pdf MonadComp](http://db.inf.uni-tuebingen.de/files/giorgidze/haskell2011.pdf MonadComp) at the 2011 Haskell Symposium.
+For further details and usage examples, see the paper "Bringing back monad comprehensions" [ http://db.inf.uni-tuebingen.de/staticfiles/publications/haskell2011.pdf](http://db.inf.uni-tuebingen.de/staticfiles/publications/haskell2011.pdf) at the 2011 Haskell Symposium.

 See ticket [\#4370](https://gitlab.haskell.org//ghc/ghc/issues/4370).